mattermost/docs/source/administration/migrating.rst

 If your data in the bespoke messenger is vital:

 1. `**Mattermost Bulk Load Tool** <https://docs.mattermost.com/deployment/bulk-loading.html>`_ - Use the Mattermost bulk load tool to ETL from your bespoke system to Mattermost.
-2. `**Mattermost ETL framework from BrightScout** <https://github.com/Brightscout/mattermost-etl>`_- Consider the Mattermost ETL framework from BrightScout to custom-configure an adapter
+2. `**Mattermost ETL framework from BrightScout** <https://github.com/Brightscout/mattermost-etl>`_- Consider the Mattermost ETL framework from BrightScout to custom-configure an adapter to plug in to the Bulk Load tool mentioned above.
 3. **Legacy Slack Import** - If you only recently switched from Slack to a bespoke tool, consider going back to import the data and users from the old Slack instance directly into Mattermost, leveraging extensive support for Slack-import provided
 4. **Export to Slack, then Import to Mattermost** - `Export HipChat, Flowdock, Campfire, Chatwork, Hall or CSV files to Slack <https://get.slack.help/hc/en-us/articles/201748703-Import-message-history>`_ and then export to a Slack export file and import the file into Mattermost.